-- 37.9 Each of the Board Members shall, in exercising his/her role as a Board Member, act in the best interests of the Association, its tenants and service users and will not place any personal or other interests ahead of his/her primary duty to the Association; and, in particular, must: - 37.9.1 seek, in good faith, to ensure that the Association acts in a manner which is in accordance with its objects; - 37.9.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person; - 37.9.3 in circumstances giving rise to the possibility of a conflict of interest between the Association and any other party: - 37.9.3.1 put the interests of the Association before that of the other party, in taking decisions as a Board Member; and - 37.9.3.2 where any other duty prevents him/her from doing so, disclose the conflicting interest to the Association and refrain from participating in any discussions or decisions involving the other Board Members with regard to the matter in question; and - 37.9.4 ensure that the Association complies with any direction, requirement, notice or duty imposed on it by the Charities and Trustee Investment (Scotland) Act 2005.
+- 37.8 Each of the Board Members shall, in exercising his/her role as a Board Member, act in the best interests of the Association, its tenants and service users and will not place any personal or other interests ahead of his/her primary duty to the Association; and, in particular, must: - 37.8.1 seek, in good faith, to ensure that the Association acts in a manner which is in accordance with its objects; - 37.8.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person; - 37.8.3 in circumstances giving rise to the possibility of a conflict of interest between the Association and any other party: - 37.8.3.1 put the interests of the Association before that of the other party, in taking decisions as a Board Member; and - 37.8.3.2 where any other duty prevents him/her from doing so, disclose the conflicting interest to the Association and refrain from participating in any discussions or decisions involving the other Board Members with regard to the matter in question; and - 37.8.4 ensure that the Association complies with any direction, requirement, notice or duty imposed on it by the Charities and Trustee Investment (Scotland) Act 2005. - 37.9 The Board can require that a Board Member who is being investigated for a potential breach of the Association's Code of Conduct for Board Members take leave of absence and not attend any meeting in his/her capacity as Board Member until the Board has completed its consideration of the potential breach.
+When on such leave of absence, the Board Member will not be entitled to receive minutes and/or documents in his/her capacity as a Board Member relating to the business of the Association.